Here's how to make a DIY Christmas gnome in just a few steps! A Scandinavian gnome is the perfect way to add some whimsy to the holidays!

 - Hot glue gun and glue sticks

-First, roll the felt around your cone, pulling it tightly as you go and be sure to cover it completely and overlap a little.
+First, roll the felt around your cone, pulling it tightly as you go, and be sure to cover it completely and overlap a little.

 Add a generous bead of glue along one side of the seam where the felt overlaps.
-Press and hold until glue sets.
+Press and hold until the glue sets.

 Once your glue is secure, cut off excess felt along the bottom, keeping it as close to the edge as you can.

 You will also need to cut off excess at the top.
-This won’t show so you don’t have to keep it quite as neat and now our little Christmas gnome is dressed.
+This won't show, so you don’t have to keep it quite as neat, and now our little Christmas gnome is dressed.

-Next, we are going to cut out the beard and mustache that makes up so much of his cute little face.
-Find where you want it to start on your cone, a little more than ⅔ of the way up is a good spot.
+Find where you want it to start on your cone; a little more than ⅔ of the way up is a good spot.
 Measure from there to 1”-2” beyond the bottom edge of the cone.
 You are going to cut a football shape that is flat along one end.
 The mustache is roughly the same shape, a little less than half of your length, a bit wider, and with a pie-shaped wedge cut out of the bottom.

-Then hot glue the beard in place on your Christmas gnome but leave the mustache as we will do that in a few steps.
+Then, hot glue the beard in place on your Christmas gnome, but leave the mustache as we will do that in a few steps.

 For his nose, we just need a bit of nylon.
-So an old pair works fine but if you don’t have any (I couldn’t find a single pair in my drawer) you can grab a pair of cheap knee highs.
-Cut off a 3” piece of the toe and add a bit of fill, twist the end giving it a round shape.
+So an old pair works fine, but if you don't have any (I couldn’t find a single pair in my drawer), you can grab a pair of cheap knee-highs.
+Cut off a 3” piece of the toe and add a bit of fill, twist the end, giving it a round shape.
 Add or take away filling until it is the size and shape you like.

-Hot glue the twist of nylon closed then add hot glue above the beard and press your nose into place.
-When your nose is in place you can add your mustache snugly above it, arranging it on either side.
+Hot glue the twist of nylon closed, then add hot glue above the beard and press your nose into place.
+When your nose is in place, you can add your mustache snugly above it, arranging it on either side.

-Slip the hat over your gnomes head, right down to his nose.
-Then pull the fabric seam in back tightly until it fits snug and glue in place.
 Finally, arrange the hat down his back and around so the tip ends in front.
 Add glue here and there to keep it in place and to hide your seams.
 If you are really ambitious, you can sew your hat before placing it on instead of using hot glue.

 Your Christmas gnome is now complete and ready to put on display in your home!
 Now that you know how to make a gnome, you can add one to every room of your home this holiday season.